Workers’ Comp

 • Permanent Partial Disability Benefits (PPD) are paid to compensate for permanent physical damage caused by the injury.

-If you can never return to your previous job duties, you may have access to vocational rehabilitation.
-This is a comprehensive process during which an injured employee with a verified workers’ compensation claim receives assistance.
+You may have access to vocational rehabilitation if you can never return to your previous job duties.
+This is a comprehensive process during which an injured employee receives assistance with a verified workers’ compensation claim.
 Your assistance will come from a qualified rehabilitation professional.
 It’s designed to help you return to work after a disabling injury.
 In addition, if the employer does not have work that is within your restrictions, you should continue to receive a weekly wage loss check (TTD) until you can find work for up to 500 weeks.

-In workers’ compensation cases in Apex, Sanford, and throughout North Carolina, the term “vocational rehabilitation” is used for the delivery and coordination of services outlined in a plan designed for each individual.
+In workers’ compensation cases in Apex, Sanford, and throughout North Carolina, the term “vocational rehabilitation” is used to describe the delivery and coordination of services outlined in a plan designed for each individual.
 The ultimate goal is to return the injured worker to “suitable employment.”
-Examples of the services offered in this plan include an assessment, job searching, counseling, testing, job modification, and job placement.
+Examples of the services offered in this plan include assessment, job searching, counseling, testing, job modification, and job placement.

 Yes.
 Legally, any injury you experience at your workplace or while doing work-related activities that impairs your ability to work and to earn money should be covered by your employer’s insurance.